How strongly does each country

 What is PlainEmploy?

-PlainEmploy is a free data portal that presents employment protection data for 145 countries from three authoritative sources: the ILO Employment Protection Legislation database (EPLex), the World Bank Business Ready (B-READY) report, and the OECD EPL index.
+PlainEmploy is a free data portal that presents employment protection data for 145 countries from three official sources: the ILO Employment Protection Legislation database (EPLex), the World Bank Business Ready (B-READY) report, and the OECD EPL index.
 It shows how strongly each country's laws protect workers from unfair dismissal.

 What do the different scores mean?